NTU Career Tracks 2025

 POST INTERVIEW

 • Send a ‘thank you’ note to the interviewers.
-It is also an opportunity to reiterate your interest in the position and explain why you are the best candidate.
+It is an opportunity to reiterate your interest in the position and explain why you are the best candidate.

-• If you did not have an answer (or perhaps some data or statistics) to a question during the interview, use this opportunity to follow-up with the information.
+• If you did not have an answer (or some data or statistics) to a question during the interview, use this opportunity to follow-up with the information.